 Main object of the company

 The Memorandum of association has different clauses and the object clause is one of them.
 Every company is formed for specific business activity.
-So before moving ahead with private limited company
+So before moving ahead with private limited company registration, it is important to know the exact business of the company and its limits.
+Hence, it helps to describe such business activity in the MOA of the company.

 The need for Object Clause